fdu/lip/README.md

 ### Pitch and frame buffer color format

 Per default, *Xorg* shows a stride effect and wrong colors due to incorrect frame buffer format.
-Thie can be fixed with *fbset*:
+This can be fixed with *fbset*:

 ```
 $ fbset -xres 536 -yres 960 -rgba 8/16,8/8,8/0,8/24